 This argument is a challenge: if some conjunctions do not make sense, how do we know that the BCCF makes sense?
 One way to meet the challenge is to try to shift the burden of proof.
 A conjunction of propositions should be assumed to make sense unless it is proved not to.

 Hell no!
 That’s Mr Pruss’s argument, it’s his cross to bear!
 Besides, with that non-constructive an argument how one’s to know he’s not fanficing again in building his BCCF?
 Or going for an inductive construction without base case?
 Then he tries to rewrite that as the BCCF*, which is…hardly more constructive.
 And tops that with…an appeal to æsthetics?
 See for yourselves:

 It is highly plausible that that there are contingent beings is itself a contingent proposition.
 For if it were a necessary proposition that there are contingent beings, then we would have odd necessary truths such as that, necessarily, if there are no contingent nonunicorns, then there are contingent unicorns.

 Next is the Hume–Edwards Principle (i.e. explain all conjuncts and you explained the conjunction).

 The first objection to HEP is that it does not take into account the fact that there can be more to explaining the conjunction than explaining the conjuncts.
 If there were a hundred Inuit on a street corner in New York, individual explanations of each one’s presence would miss the point of explaining why there are a hundred Inuit all there.
 There is a coincidence to be explained.

-Apart for random happenstance being an explanation for, you know, coincidences, wouldn’t the individual Inuit answers to the question give the collective’s reason if there were one to be found?
+Apart for random happenstance being an explanation for, you know, coincidences, wouldn’t the individual Inuit answers to the question give the group’s reason if there were one to be found?